How do I get to the Roku secret menu?

 1. Start pressing the Home button on your Roku remote to navigate to the main screen.

-2. Using your remote, press the following buttons in sequence: Home, Home, Home, Up, Up, Right, Left, Right, Left, Right.
+2. Using your remote, press the following buttons in sequence: Home 5 times, Fast Forward, Play, Reverse, Play, Fast Forward.

-3. After entering the sequence correctly, you should see the secret menu appear on your screen.
+3. If done correctly, you will be greeted with the Roku secret menu, also known as the Developer Settings menu.

-Once you’ve successfully accessed the secret menu, you’ll find a variety of options and settings that are not available in the regular Roku interface.
-These include:
+Once you’ve successfully accessed the secret menu, you’ll find a range of options and settings that are not available in the regular Roku interface.
+Here are a few notable features you can explore:

-1. Wi-Fi Secret Screen: This screen provides detailed information about your Wi-Fi connection, including signal strength and network details.
+1. Network Connection Info: This option provides detailed information about your Roku’s network connection, including IP address, signal strength, and more.

-2. Bitrate Override: This option allows you to manually adjust the streaming bitrate, which can be useful if you’re experiencing buffering issues or want to optimize your streaming quality.
+2. Screen Mirroring: Enable or disable screen mirroring capabilities on your Roku device.

-3. Developer Settings: If you’re a developer or tech-savvy user, this section allows you to enable developer mode, sideload apps, and access advanced debugging options.
+3. Audio Mode: Adjust audio settings, such as stereo or surround sound output.

 Frequently Asked Questions (FAQ)